Alan Ashby turns 68 today.

-Ashby was one of the original Blue Jays players.
-We picked him up in a trade from Cleveland on November 5th, 1976, five months before our first ever game.
+Ashby was an original Blue Jays player.
+We picked him up in trade from Cleveland November 5th, 1976, five months to the day before our first ever game.
 Ashby had played parts of the previous four seasons with Cleveland.
 He hit .227/.304/.320 in 200 games.

 In 1978 he played in 81 games, splitting time with Rick Cerone at catcher.
 He hit .261/.333/.420 with 9 home runs.

-After the season, The Jays traded Ashby to the Astros for Joe Cannon, Pete Hernandez, and Mark Lemongello.
+After the season Ashby would be traded to the Astros for Joe Cannon, Pete Hernandez and Mark Lemongello.

 Cannon was an outfielder who would play 131 games over the next two seasons with the Jays.
 He hit a big .177/.186/.208 and wouldn’t play in the majors again after 1980.

-Hernandez was a utility-type player.
-He played in 11 games for the Blue Jays, 3 in 1979, and 8 in 1982, getting a total of 9 PA without getting on base.
+Hernandez was a utility type player.
+He would play in 11 games for the Blue Jays, 3 in 1979 and 8 in 1982, getting a total of 9 PA without getting on base.

-After Ashby’s playing career was over, he coached and managed in the Astros’ minor league system.
-In 1998 he became the Astros color commentator for their radio broadcasts, and he kept the job through the 2006 season.
+After his career he went into coaching and managing in the Astros’ minor league system.
+Then in 1998 he became the Astros color commentator for their radio broadcasts, and he kept the job through the 2006 season.

-From 2007 through the 2012 season, he did the same job for the Blue Jays radio broadcasts, working with Jerry Howarth.
-Again, I thought he was very good at the position.
-He was informative and exciting and could be critical if the situation required it.
+From 2007 through the 2012 season he did the same job for the Blue Jays radio broadcasts, working with Jerry Howarth.
+I thought he was very good at the job.
+He was informative and interesting and could be critical if the situation required it.